hotdogaaron/hotdogaaron.github.io/mlvg/mlvg_1.markdown

 Okay, so what happened here?
 Taking a look at one of the random errors (`error: cannot initialize object parameter of type 'ml::PropertyTree' with an expression of type 'ml::Widget'`), it seems that an object is being constructed using incompatible input parameters.
 This sort of error often arises when an installed version of a dependancy does not match the version the project was coded against.

 Since the source of the error is the object type `ml::PropertyTree`, let's see where that is defined.
-First we'll search for PropertyTree in the mlvg codebase:
+First I searched for `PropertyTree` in the mlvg codebase:

 	$ grep ../source -rne PropertyTree